 In 1999, Senator Wyden teamed with Republican Senator Larry Craig to author the Secure Rural Schools and Community Self-Determination Act, commonly known as the “county payments” law.
 The law honors the federal government’s historic commitment to rural communities where the federal government holds land, establishing a payment formula for counties that had previously received revenue-sharing payments from United States Forest Service (USFS) and Bureau of Land Management (BLM) lands.
 Since October 2000, the program has secured more than $2.8 billion dollars for Oregon counties -- keeping teachers in classrooms, Sheriffs on the job and roads in good repair.
 Wyden secured a one year extension of the program in 2007 and then fought for and won a four-year reauthorization of the program in 2008.
-He again secured a one-year extension of the program in 2012.
+He again secured one-year extensions of the program in 2012, 2013 and 2015.

 - Posted on 09/19/13